-GIS (Geographic Information Systems) is making a huge difference on our planet and people every day, supporting key decisions about wildlife habitat, renewable energy, human health, climate change, sustainable cities, and more.
+GIS is more than just mapping.
+It supports key decisions about wildlife habitat, renewable energy, human health, climate change, sustainable cities, and more.